Classifying multiply connected wandering domains: Introduction

 where $d_\Omega$ denotes the hyperbolic distance in the domain $\Omega\subset\Chat$?
-By the Schwarz--Pick lemma (see Lemma \ref{lem:SP}), this sequence of non-negative numbers is non-increasing, and hence tends to a limit $c(z, w)$.
+By the Schwarz--Pick theorem (see Theorem \ref{thm:SP}), this sequence of non-negative numbers is non-increasing, and hence tends to a limit $c(z, w)$.
 The next questions, then, are whether this limit is zero or positive, and whether it is achieved.
-These were analysed by Benini \textit{et al.} \cite{BEFRS19} in the case when all the domains $U_n$ are simply connected, and by the first author \cite{Fer22,Fer24} for multiply connected wandering domains falling in various cases.
-The purpose of this paper is to provide a framework that both unifies the existing progress and enables us to tackle previously unaddressed types of wandering domains.
+These were analysed by Benini \textit{et al.} \cite{BEFRS19} in the case when all the domains $U_n$ are simply connected, and by the first author \cites{Fer22,Fer24} for several cases of multiply connected wandering domains.
+The purpose of this paper is to provide a framework that both unifies the existing progress and completes the classification of wandering domains, enabling us to tackle previously unaddressed types of wandering domains.

 Let $U$ be a wandering domain of a meromorphic function $f$, and let $z\in U$.
 The sequence of \textit{hyperbolic distortions} of $f$ along the orbit of $z$ is the sequence $(\lambda_n(z))_{n=0}^{\infty}$, where